kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 ### Configuring with Ansible

 Configuring GitLab to use an alternative PostgreSQL database with Ansible is the same regardless of its origin.
-All that's required is a few tweaks to your [Environment config file](environment_configure.md#environment-config-varsyml) (`vars.yml`) to point the Toolkit at the PostgreSQL instance.
+All that's required are a few tweaks to your [Environment config file](environment_configure.md#environment-config-varsyml) (`vars.yml`) to point the Toolkit at the PostgreSQL instance(s).

 :information_source:&nbsp; This config is the same for custom PostgreSQL databases that have been provisioned outside of Omnibus or Cloud Services.
 Although please note, in this setup it's expected that HA is in place and the URL to connect to the PostgreSQL instance never changes.

+As detailed in [Database Setup Options](#database-setup-options) GitLab has several potential databases to configure.
+This section will start with the combined non Geo route with additional guidance given for the alternatives.

-The available variables in Ansible for this are as follows:
+The required variables in Ansible for this are as follows:

 - `postgres_host` - The hostname of the PostgreSQL instance.
 Provided in Terraform outputs if provisioned earlier. **Required**.
 - `postgres_password` - The password for the instance. **Required**.